scolomar/dca/1-Installation_and_Configuration/2-Namespaces_and_cgroups.md

 Linux namespaces are a feature of the Linux Kernel that was initially released in 2002.
 They are the foundation of what we know as containers.

-Namespaces are partitions of the resources of the Linux Kernel so that a set of resources such as for example the process identifier (PID) is assigned to a specific Linux namespace and is only accessible from inside that namespace.
-In this case PID namespaces are nested meaning that from the original namespace you will be able to view the PID of any other process running in a nested namespace but you will not view the PID of any other process running outside your own namespace.
+Namespaces are partitions of Linux kernel resources such that a set of resources, such as the process identifier (PID), is assigned to a specific Linux namespace and can only be accessed from within that namespace.
+In this case, the PID namespaces are nested, which means that from the root namespace you will be able to see the PID of any other process running in a nested namespace but you won't see the PID of any other process running outside of its own namespace.

 There are different types of namespaces: